gongpha/godotsteam/readme.md

 ---
 You can [download pre-compiled versions of this repo here](https://codeberg.org/godotsteam/godotsteam/releases).

-**Version 4.16.1 Changes**
+**Version 4.16.2 Changes**
-- Fixed: duplicate signal binds
-- Fixed: character support in `getAllLobbyData()`
-- Fixed: code related to checking for manual `run_callbacks()` and embedded callbacks
-- Fixed: misspelled signal call in `friend_rich_presence_update`
-- Fixed: compiling flag set outside of compiler check
+- Changed: converted Input and UGC class to Flat API to stop MinGW crashes
+- Changed: int to uint64_t in file_share_result callback which broke the UGC handle
+- Removed: remnant bind for current_stats_received which was removed long ago

 [You can read more change-logs here](https://godotsteam.com/changelog/gdextension/).